Rusty89/SeniorCenterManagmentStudio/README.md

 ## Test the Software
 - Link to Travis CI : https://travis-ci.org/Rusty89/SeniorCenterManagmentStudio/
 - Currently using Travis CI to test builds of the project.
-- Use Selenium IDE to run side tests
+- Use Selenium IDE to run side tests.
+These are found in the /tests/ folder in the root of the project.
-- Unit tests are handed by Angular
+- Unit tests are handed by Angular.
+You can ind our coverage in the /coverage/ folder in the root of the project.
 * Automated Testing
 - Travis CI

+## Diagrams and Charts
+- You can see the structure of our angular project by checking out /component-diagrams/ in the root of the project.

+## User Evaluations
+- You can find user evaluations in the /user-evals/ folder in the root of our project.

 ## Known Bugs
 * ~~Refreshing while it is hosted on S3 currently does not work (2/24/19)~~